 We brought two liters between the two of us and that was juuuust enough.
 But a bit more water would definitely have been helpful.
 While there are a couple of small towns along the way, only the ones where you can stay the night (Islinivi, Chugchilan, and Quilotoa) had stores to buy more from.

 Even when it was nice and cloudy out, Luke somehow still got burned.
 This is because you are at a very high altitude (over 10,000 feet and up to 12,000 in some places).
 At that elevation you get burned quickly, so put it on right in the morning before setting off and reapply often, especially if you are sweating it off while climbing up the steep hills.

 We only stayed at one, Cloud Forest Hostal in Chugchilan, but the included dinner and breakfast were both really yummy.
 The breakfast was surprisingly tasty and different and best of all, FILLING.
 Unlike other hostel breakfasts it wasn't just bread and jam but yogurt, granola, fruit, coffee or tea, toast, and an egg.
 Dinner was also yummy and included a soup and a nice fruity dessert alongside the main dish of rice, mashed potatoes, veggies, and chicken.
 All of this, including the room, was only $15 a person, a real deal.

 Maybe it’s because we were just hiking a lot (16.5 miles total), but we were hungry during and after the hike on the first day.
 We finished at 2:30 PM and dinner was not until 7 PM - way too long to wait - so we were really glad we decided to bring snacks with us on the trail.
 While the hostels had snacks to buy, most of it was just chips or candy.

-6. Speaking of snacks, make sure to get them in Latacunga.
 Unless you're fine with bringing chips and cookies on the hike, I suggest stocking up in Latacunga beforehand.
 We stocked up in Sigchos and were lucky to find granola, but besides that the options were not great.
 Next to the bus terminal in Latacunga, there is a big supermarket with a lot more options.
 We definitely regretted not stopping in there before catching the bus out to the trailhead.

 Before heading there we had heard so many people talk about how bad the city was, but honestly we didn't mind it.
 We only stayed one night after the hike, at Hostel Tiana, but the city squares were pretty, it was clean and we found a bomb sandwich place for dinner (El Submarino).
 While I don't think we would head there only for the city, it is not what you would call a "destination" city, it was perfectly fine for a night and a day of exploring.

 We did the route from Sigchos to Quilotoa and we were so glad we did because ending at the lake, including the LONG hike up to the rim, totally made it all worth it.
 We met a few people who did it the opposite way and they all were feeling pretty skeptical of finishing the whole loop since they had already seen the big-ticket item.
 While the route from Quilotoa to Sigchos might be easier (don't worry there are still some nice uphill parts) we just felt that having the crater as the finale was more motivating.

-9. The short route around the lake is plenty.
 In the beginning we considered doing the long route around the lake (the three-hour trail) but once we actually got to the lake and felt how cold and windy it was we quickly changed our minds.
 And honestly the views were just as good on the one hour route (the right side) and obviously took way less time and had a lot fewer hills (you will be thankful for this once you get to the end).